rfsjim/Curated-Dev-Knowledge-Repo/README.md

 ## Behavioral Patterns
 How do objects communicate and behave?

-- Strategy – swap algorithms at runtime
+- Strategy – swap algorithms at runtime, defines family of algorithms encapsulates each one and makes them interchangeable.
-- Observer – event listeners / publish-subscribe
+- Observer – event listeners / publish-subscribe.
+Defines one to many dependency between objects so that when one object changes state all it's dependents are notified.
 - Command – encapsulate actions as objects
 - Chain of Responsibility – pass requests down a chain
 - Interpreter – language grammar representation